MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/replication-priority-boost.md

 ---
-title: Active Directory Directory Services Replication Priority Boost feature
+title: Active Directory Domain Services Replication Priority Boost feature
-description: Learn about and how to manage Active Directory Directory Services Replication Priority Boost ms.author: clfish
+description: Learn about what the Active Directory Domain Services Replication Priority Boost feature is and how to manage it. ms.author: clfish
 author: gswashington
 ms.service: ad-ds